humaine-anac/chat-ui/README.md

 - start the nodeJS server, index.js
     - node index.js
 - open the Chat UI index.html (http://localhost:2500) page in a browser and refresh
-    - open the Human UI web page in a browser
+    - open the Human Assistant UI web page in a browser
     - go to the Chat UI web page and start the round
     - the Chat UI node server should indicate a connection was made and the round was created and the statusCode should be 200
 - endpoints can be edited in the ~/data/endpoints.json file